What is Sthan?

 None of this is the developer's tax to absorb, but all of it is the developer's process to get right, because the deductions and the documentation are your obligation at the point of payment.

-Where software helps — and where it doesn't
+Where does software help — and where doesn't it?

 A channel-partner module — the kind PropFlo, for instance, builds its product around, and which our PropFlo vs Sthan comparison looks at — earns its keep on exactly the pain points above: registering partners and storing their RERA numbers, capturing which partner is attached to which lead and when, applying the right rate or slab per booking, staging the commission from accrued to payable to paid, and generating the payout documentation with TDS and GST computed.
 What it removes is the spreadsheet fragility — the lost attribution, the rate applied wrong, the payout made before registration, the deduction forgotten.